Building Flavor with Aromatics

 Using Aromatics in Sauces and Entrees

-A close up of a person chopping up a carrot on a cutting board
+Close-up of a person chopping a carrot on a cutting board, with neatly sliced pieces accumulating, ready for cooking or garnish.

 Aromatics provide depth and complexity to sauces such as marinara, Sunday gravy, and Bolognese.
 The slow cooking process allows the vegetables to meld with other ingredients in the sauce, infusing them with layers of taste.